FifthXenia/.github/profile/readme.md

 - **FifthXenia is a creative sangha** developing modular and distributed solutions that benefit and support humanity, bolster resiliency, and deepen our **direct** relationship with the world and with each other, evolving our earthly ecosystem to that of a higher order and resonance, through visceral upgrades for the individual human. 🏇
   - **We are propagators for the triratna of axioms that:**
-    - 1: `The curious and courageous, global maxima exigented, and individuatedly questing individual, is the primordial essence of humanity (humanity has a particular flavor that reflexively vectors its trajectory)`
+    - 1: `The curious and courageous, global maxima exigented, and individuatedly questing individual, form the primordial essence of humanity (humanity has a particular flavor that reflexively vectors its trajectory)`
     - 2: `Cultivating and exercising virtue is the imperative.`
     - 3: `Wholesome zeal propagates through individuation, discerning & visceral absorption, and suffusion in global maximas.
 Not through: cloning and controlling, and festering through local maximas.`